-We enter into short positions using CDS to protect against adverse credit events with respect to our non-Agency MBS.
-We may use CDS to hedge non-Agency MBS credit risk by buying protection on a single non-Agency MBS or by buying protection on a basket of non-Agency MBS assets.
-We may also enter into CDS on the ABX, PrimeX, or CMBX indices.
-We also use CDX indices, tranches of CDX indices, and options on CDX indices as part of our credit hedging strategy.
-We also enter into other derivative contracts for credit hedging purposes, including contracts referencing the unsecured corporate credit, or the equity of, certain corporations, including indices on corporate debt and equity.
+We enter into short positions using CDS to protect against adverse credit events with respect to our non-Agency holdings.
+We currently use CDX indices, tranches of CDX indices, and options on CDX indices as key components of our credit hedging strategy.
+We also enter into CDS on ABX, PrimeX, or CMBX indices to hedge credit risks with respect to our MBS.
+Additionally, we have hedged non-Agency MBS credit risk by buying protection on single non-Agency MBS or by buying protection on a basket of non-Agency MBS assets.
+However, in recent years, these instruments have become less available and, as a result, our holdings of these instruments have declined.
+We also enter into derivative contracts for hedging purposes referencing the unsecured corporate credit, or the equity of, certain corporations.